toolbear/soon/README.md

   Sometimes the session is over but you have one small thing remaining.

-  *If you consistently extend your sessions Soon will eventually increase the session duration*

   ```console
   $ soon work 'Tiggers != wonderful things'
   You've been working for 92 minutes